-Grant commitments are charged to operations at the time the grants are approved by Board of Directors.
+Grant commitments are charged to operations at the time the grants are approved by the Board of Directors.
 Grants that are payable and considered long term are recorded at their net present value.
-At December 31, 2015 and 2014, all grants payable are current and expected to be paid within one year.
+At December 31, 2016 and 2015, all grants payable are current and expected to be paid within one year.